con-jo-ry/NaSa/readme.md

 Third, there are at least a few occasions where we have simply overruled the text of the ancient translation.
 While this translation is generally of extremely high quality, there are a few cases where we simply cannot accept the interpretation it offers, either because of the weight of the textual evidence against it, or because it is simply not sufficiently coherent.

-We generally strive to offer a translation that is more 'literal' than poetic; however, because of the constrains imposed by the blank verse, we do allow ourselves various liberties.
+Initially we sought to offer a translation that is more 'literal' than poetic; however, as creating a text that would be compelling to recite become more of a priority, we began to take more liberties for the sake of metre.
 Some previous translations of the *Nāmasaṅgīti* have attempted to form coherent, independent sentences for most of the verses, but we read the main body of the text as essentially providing what the title implies: a long list of names.
 We separate the names with commas, or with semicolons when the names themselves contain commas.
-Vilāsavajra provides a precise enumeration of how many names are in each chapter, but we have been unable to follow this with absolute strictness; occasionally, we treat what the commentator enumerates as a distinct name as a subsidiary adjective.
+Vilāsavajra provides a precise enumeration of how many names are in each chapter, but we have been unable to follow this with absolute strictness (these enumerations also require further study); occasionally, we treat what the commentator enumerates as a distinct name as a subsidiary adjective.

 ## Presentation
 Most of the textual considerations behind our translation are probably of little interest to its readers.